GSA/fpki-guides/_announcements/01_apple_common_removal.md

  - **Always Ask** certificates are untrusted but not blocked.
 When one of these certificates is used, you'll be prompted to choose whether or not to trust it.
  - **Blocked** certificates that are believed to be compromised and will never be trusted.

+Certificates within the Apple Trust Store are organized within "Keychains" to include:
+ - **Login** is a Keychain specific to the user account logged into the workstation.
+ - **System** is a Keychain applicable to all user accounts on a workstation.
+The System Keychain is comparable to the Microsoft Windows "Local Machine" certificate store.
+ - **System Roots** is the Keychain preinstalled by Apple to include its trusted certification authories.
+This is the Keychain where COMMON will be removed by Apple in its update.

+## What Will Be Impacted?
 COMMON is preinstalled in the following Apple Operating System Trust Stores:

 |**macOS Versions**|**iOS Versions**|**tvOS Versions**|